Becky Hill |

 She grew up in Michigan, spent extensive time in West Virginia and now resides in Brentwood, Maryland.
 Becky has worked with Footworks Percussive Dance Ensemble, Good Foot Dance Company and Rhythm in Shoes, and has studied with an array of percussive dance luminaries.

 Becky directed her first evening length music and dance work inspired by Appalachia, Shift, with an all-star cast Nashville.
 Shift debuted November 2017 and it expanded for the 2018 Wheatland Music Festival.
 In 2018 she was selected a fellow for OneBeat, a U.S. State Department Cultural Diplomacy Program and conducted an artist residency at Basin Arts.
-She is currently involved in Dance Exchange's Dance On Creative Aging Training Cohort, and is a 2021 Strathmore Artist in Residence.
-She can be found performing with T-Mart Rounders and working on her M.F.A in dance at University of Maryland, College Park with an anticipated graduation in 2022.
+She completed her M.F.A in dance at University of Maryland, College Park in May 2022.
+She was an Artist-in-Residence at Strathmore in 2021, John C.Campbell Folk School in 2022, Hambidge Center for the Creative Arts & Sciences in 2023 and Loghaven in 2023.
+She is involved with Dance Exchange's Dance On Creative Aging Program, and can be found performing with T-Mart Rounders, calling square dances, and teaching dance throughout the country.

 As an avid organizer and teacher, Becky's work is deeply rooted in the connections between music and community.
 She believes there is always more to learn and is dedicated to creating innovative choreography rooted in Appalachian music and dance.